Teach STEM in New Jersey

 2.)
 You need a college degree with a major (or at least 30 credits) in the main certification area.
 (For Career and Technical Education endorsements however, an Associates degree or 8,000 hours in the appropriate field is required).

 3.)
 There are other legal and professional requirements.
 You will need to pass a background check and basic skills test in order to even apply for entrance into a teacher certification program.
 See the NJ Department of Education website for details.
+Also, NJ currently has a residency requirement for teachers, but there is an appeal process, and in past years appeals have been regularly granted on the basis of employer need.

 4.)
 There are many kinds science teacher preparation programs all throughout New Jersey.
 We have undergraduate where teachers earn certification alongside a Bachelors, post-baccalaureate programs that are just for certification, and graduate programs where a Masters degree is earned alongside the teaching certificate.
 Some people start out in community colleges and transfer to four-year institutions.
 Others hold other certifications and want to get certified in mathematics or a science area.